claudiarmabreu/Epidemologia/README.md

 ## Parametric Curve Fitting

-When using a forecasting model, it is possible, through a curve adjustment, to find the ideal combination of parameters, capable of minimizing errors.
-Throughout the development of this Jupyter notebook, numerous [forecasting models](https://github.com/kika-nogueira97/Epidemologia/blob/master/Projeto_Italy/Notebooks/Italy_prevision.ipynb) have been developed.
-In the figure below it is possible to see the number of deaths in Molise (black dots) and the three models (blue - logistic, light blue - exponential and dark blue-linear) that try to fit the Molise curve.
-With the observation of the model it is possible to verify that the exponential model is the most adequate.
+In order to predict the increase on the number of cases on the following days, it was used a forecasting model.
+Through a curve adjustment, it was possible to find the model that best fitted the evolution of number of cases.
+The options studied were the logistic model, exponential model and linear model.
+The black dots represent the number of cases so far and the three models are represent by the colored lines.

 ![curve](https://github.com/claudiarmabreu/Epidemologia/blob/master/Projeto%20Covid-19/Images/PCF.png)

+By observing the figure below, it is possible to verify that the logistic model is the most adequate

-Accordingly, it was also possible to find the ideal parameters for the four models.
+Accordingly, it was also possible to find the ideal parameters for the model under study and the result prediction is found in the figure below.

 ![prediction](https://github.com/claudiarmabreu/Epidemologia/blob/master/Projeto%20Covid-19/Images/PCF2.png)